-- 134. Black and Latino voters in the DFW area are politically cohesive.
+- 142. Latino voters, and alternatively Black and Latino voters, in the DFW area are politically cohesive.
 General elections are most probative, given the high voter participation and the political unity that exists within the choice of which party's primary to vote in.
-But both recent general and primary elections illustrate the strong cohesion between the area's Black and Hispanic voters.
-Black and Latino voters in DFW strongly prefer Democratic candidates. - District 37 in Plan C2163 by large margins.
-President Biden would have received 69.8%, 2020 senate candidate Hegar would have received 67.2%, 2018 senate candidate O'Rourke would have received 74.3%, 2018 governor challenger Valdez would have received 69.2%, 2018 lieutenant governor challenger Collier would have received 71.2%, 2018 attorney general challenger Nelson would have received 72.0%, 2016 presidential candidate Clinton would have received 68.8%, 2014 senate challenger Alameel would have received 56.5%, 2014 governor challenger Davis would have received 61.2%, 2018 lieutenant governor challenger Van De Putte would have received
+But both recent general and primary elections illustrate the strong cohesion among the area's Latino voters, and alternatively among the area's Black and Hispanic voters.
+Both Latino voters and Black voters in DFW, whether considered alone or in coalition, prefer Democratic candidates. - 143.
+For example, candidates preferred by Latino voters, and alternatively by Black and Latino voters, would have carried District 37 in Plan C2163 by large margins.
+President Biden would have received 69.8%, 2020 senate candidate Hegar would have received 67.2%, 2018 senate candidate O'Rourke would have received 74.3%, 2018 governor challenger Valdez would have received 69.2%, 2018 lieutenant governor challenger Collier would have received 71.2%, 2018 attorney general challenger Nelson would have received 72.0%, 2016 presidential candidate Clinton would have received 68.8%, 2014 senate challenger Alameel would have received 56.5%,

-60.1%, and 2014 attorney general challenger Houston would have received 59.5%.
+2014 governor challenger Davis would have received 61.2%, 2018 lieutenant governor challenger Van De Putte would have received 60.1%, and 2014 attorney general challenger Houston would have received 59.5%.
 Likewise, candidates preferred by Latino and Black voters would have carried District 6 in Plan C2167 by large margins.
 President Biden would have received 70.2%, 2018 senate challenger O'Rourke would have received 74.1%, 2018 governor challenger Valdez would have received 68.4%, 2018 lieutenant governor challenger Collier would have received 70.8%, 2018 attorney general challenger Nelson would have received 71.7%, 2016 presidential candidate Clinton would have received 68.5%, and 2014 governor challenger Davis would have received 60.7%.

-136. Anglo voters bloc vote against the candidates preferred by Black and Latino voters in DFW, and in the absence of a remedy plan such as Plans C2163 or C2167 that draw a fourth DFW district in which Black and Latino voters can elect their preferred candidate, Anglo voters will usually defeat the candidate preferred by Black and Latino voters in all but three DFW congressional districts.
+- 144. Anglo voters bloc vote against the candidates preferred by Black and Latino voters in DFW, and in the absence of a remedy plan such as Plans C2163 or C2167 that draw a fourth DFW district in which Black and Latino voters can elect their preferred candidate, Anglo voters will usually defeat the candidate preferred by Latino voters, and alternatively by Black and Latino voters, in all but three DFW congressional districts.
 Rather than creating a fourth minority opportunity district in DFW, Plan C2193 (the enacted plan) fractures minority voters and ensures that bloc voting Anglo voters will control electoral outcomes in surrounding districts, such as CDs 6, 24, and 25, as shown below.
-CD 6 has an Anglo CVAP of 60.1%, CD 24 has an Anglo CVAP of 74.2%, and CD 25 has an Anglo CVAP of 70.2%.
+CD 6 has an Anglo CVAP of 60.1%, CD 24 has an Anglo CVAP of 74.2%, and CD 25 has an Anglo CVAP of 70.2%. - 145.
+Further, elections in the DFW area exhibit racial polarization.
+Latino voters, and alternatively Latino and Black voters, vote cohesively for preferred candidates who associate with the Democratic party, while Anglo voters vote in the opposite direction, voting against Latino, and alternatively Latino and Black, preferred candidates and for candidates who associate with the Republican party.